NadimGhaznavi/kb/pages/Docker.md

 ---

-# Pull a Container Image from DockerHub
+# Pull an Image from DockerHub

 ```
 sudo docker pull debian